How to Select Gold Processing Equipment?

 Selecting gold processing equipment requires careful consideration of various factors to ensure efficient and cost-effective operation.
 Here is a guide to help you choose the right equipment for your needs:

-- Grade and Distribution: Know the concentration of gold in the ore and its distribution.
+- Understand the Ore Characteristics: - Grade and Distribution: Know the concentration of gold in the ore and its distribution.

 - Type of Ore: Is it free-milling, refractory, or complex?
 Different types require different processing methods.